Honda Goldwing Rear Brake Pads Change

 Step 8.
 Replace the dust cap and you're done.

-Now that you've got the rear brake pads replaced on your Honda Goldwing, why not go ahead and do the front brake pads as well?
-Watch the video below to see how to change the front brake pads on a 2007 Goldwing GL1800 A.
+After changing the rear brake pads replaced on your Honda motorcycle, why not go ahead and do the front brake pads as well?
+Watch the video below to see how to change the front brake pads on a Honda Goldwing GL1800.